semiologic/sem-cache/readme.txt

 == Description ==

 The Semiologic Cache plugin for WordPress is a high performance cache for sites built using WP.

+**Important: For those upgrading, turn the off caching (Settings->Cache) then back on to force new server rules to be written**

 Activate the Semiologic Cache plugin, and browse Settings / Cache to use the plugin.